MicrosoftDocs/bot-docs/articles/bot-service-manage-settings.md

 The registration application ID and password are assigned to the bot's variables `MicrosoftAppID` and `MicrosoftAppPassword` in the files `appsettings.json` (.NET) and `.env` (Javascript).

 > [!NOTE]
-> The Bot Channels Registration has an application ID but because there is no app service associated with it, there is no password.
-You must generate one.
-To generate the password follow the steps described below.
+> The Bot Channels Registration has an application ID, but because there is no app service associated with it, there is no password.
+To generate the password follow the steps in the next section.

 ### Get registration password